superfly/docs/flyctl/cmd/fly_postgres_create.md

       --autostart                  Automatically start a stopped Postgres app when a network request is received --consul-url string          Opt into using an existing consul as the backend store by specifying the target consul url.
-      --detach                     Return immediately instead of monitoring deployment progress --flex                       Create a postgres cluster that's managed by Repmgr (default true) --fork-from string           Specify a source Postgres application to fork from.
+      --detach                     Return immediately instead of monitoring deployment progress --enable-backups             Create a new tigris bucket and enable WAL-based backups --flex                       Create a postgres cluster that's managed by Repmgr (default true) --fork-from string           Specify a source Postgres application to fork from.
 Format: <app-name> or <app-name>:<volume-id>
   -h, --help                       help for create